dtemir/college-courses-CS/README.md

 # college-courses-CS
-The following projects are a part of my coursework towards B.Sc. in Computer Science at University of Illinois Springfield.
+The following projects are a part of my coursework towards B.Sc. in Computer Science at the [University of Illinois Springfield](https://www.uis.edu/).

 **CSC 225** (Computer Programming Concepts I) is an introductory course to the CS program utilizing ***Java 8*** as a primary tool to learn the basics of programming.
 Emphasis on control structures, procedures, simple data types, and structured data types, including arrays, records, and files.